zaferkucuk/Oover/PROJECT_STATUS.md

 - ✅ Create new models for statistics tables (team_statistics, player_statistics)
 - ✅ Generate TypeScript types from updated schema
 - ✅ Create/update Zod schemas for all tables
-- 📝 Create/update API endpoints for new data structures
+- 🔄 Create/update API endpoints for new data structures (IN PROGRESS)
 - 📝 Validate and test all changes

 **Deliverables**: